noitscassie/lendinvest-tech-test/README.md

 ./vendor/bin/phpunit --bootstrap vendor/autoload.php tests                   ## runs the entire test suite ./vendor/bin/phpunit --bootstrap vendor/autoload.php tests/testFile.php      ## runs an individual test
 ```
 Each can be run with the `--testdox` option preceding the files passed in to display the test results in a prettier, more human-readable format.

 ## Approach

+The first step in this challenge was to establish the core of what was necessary to satisfy the conditions of the specification.
+I took the decision, for example, not to create a Loan class as, whilst it was mentioned in the set up for the project, it was not actually necessary for any of the logic of the challenge.
+Please see [Limitations](#limitations) for a further discussion of some of the design decisions in this application, and their implications.
+Throughout this process, I made use of [CRC cards](https://en.wikipedia.org/wiki/Class-responsibility-collaboration_card) in order to get a sense of how the different parts of the application would communicate, but also to ensure that my design would be able to satisfy the requirements of the challenge.

+Given that I had never written any PHP before this project, the next step was to learn how to write PHP.
+In the past when learning a new language or framework, I have often followed a tutorial, changing as necessary to meet my own requirements.
+With this challenge, however, I took a new approach.
+Instead of attempting to 'learn PHP', I instead took the decision to use my test-driven approach to development to also drive my learning of the language; I would learn how to create a class, call a method, or build a mock as and when I needed to.
+This allowed me to keep a tight focus on what needed to be built, and the tools I would need from the PHP toolbox to do so.
+I found this approach to be of a lot more practical use in learning a new language than following a tutorial.

 ## Challenges